 In the future, third-party service providers, by gaining customers’ consent, will be able to access mortgage data, investment data, insurance, savings, and pension data.
 Data is the core element in Open Banking and Open Finance.
 By leveraging this crucial customer data, existing companies of the future will be able to tailor financial services based on customer needs and interests.

 With access to seemingly endless data about customers’ financial lives and habits, there will be no end to personalized services and products.
 With every FinTech, Bank, and other financial institution trying to build custom products and services, there will be a surge in innovation throughout the financial industry.
-Ultimately encouraging the businesses to leverage the latest tools and technologies as much as possible to stay relevant in the industry while ensuring the best products and services for existing and potential customers.
+Ultimately encouraging businesses to leverage the latest tools and technologies as much as possible to stay relevant in the industry while ensuring the best products and services for existing and potential customers.

 Countless businesses across the globe have their own unique take on Open Finance and their own ideas on how to utilize the data to build better products and services for the customer.
 To help the Open Banking revolution take a better turn, companies across the world need to move ahead with a centralized approach.
 Without proper frameworks or the incentives to work on Open Finance, it’s less than likely that the industry will be able to utilize the full benefits of open finance.

-There needs to be an untied sense of urgency for open banking to take the center stage in the financial industry.
-FinTechs all over the globe is focused on developing Open Banking APIs that banks can collaborate with to enhance day-to-day workflow.
-Open Banking APIs like online document verification APIs, online proof of address verification APIs, online bank account verification APIs can streamline the KYC, KYB, and AML workflows.
+There needs to be an untied sense of urgency for open banking to take center stage in the financial industry.
+FinTechs all over the globe are focused on developing Open Banking APIs that banks can collaborate with to enhance day-to-day workflow.
+Open Banking APIs like online document verification APIs, online proof of address verification APIs, and online bank account verification APIs can streamline the KYC, KYB, and AML workflows.

 Regulatory bodies will need to be more vigilant as open banking becomes more prevalent in the financial industry.
 With so much customer data open to access, there will be a need to build strong rules and regulations.
 If we talk about the situation of open banking in the USA, then President Joe Biden has issued a series of customer-friendly executive orders that are primarily focused on ensuring that the US banking system can transition to open banking as seamlessly as possible.